 Within its multi-annual (2022 -2024) work programme the Agency will continue to focus on enhancing railway safety through positive safety culture and integration of human and organisational factors and on the harmonisation of the safety approach.
-In 2022, the Agency will start a new cycle of NSA monitoring with a continuation of the targeted approach that has already shown benefits in the first cycle.
+In 2022, the Agency will start a new cycle of NSA monitoring with a scope wider than that of the first cycle, potentially encompassing all tasks assigned to NSAs by EU legislation.
 The lessons learnt through the issuing of SSCs, the monitoring of NSAs, the review of NIB accident investigation reports and the information exchanged during NSA and NIB meetings will be used to continuously improve the common safety methods, as well as the safety certification procedures.
 An essential element in the safety related decision making on which the Agency will continue to contribute is the improvement of the structure, quality and availability of safety relevant data.

-Activity Key Performance Indicator
+Activity Outcome Indicators

 Authority Number of SSC's issued with reduced validity period/ overall number of certificates

 issued

 Policy Percentage of NSA's audited with at least 1 deficiency (focused on deficiencies still

 open from the 1 st cycle).

 Note: this is a rolling indicator

 Policy NSA Monitoring: number of deficiencies still open (follow-up of the 1st cycle) vs

 number of deficiencies of the 1st cycle (rolling indicator)

 Note: this is a rolling indicator

-Rail will be resilient and agile in responding to emergency
+Rail will be resilient and agile in responding to emergency situations